 There are a few types of charcoal out there, some of which are bit exotic.
 Let’s have a look at the two types you are most likely to come across and weigh up their pros and cons, and then have a quick look at a couple of exotic types as well.

-- Because it is purely wood, it will not have any chemically fumes come off it when it is first lit.
+- Because it is pure wood, it will not have any chemical fumes come off it when it is first lit.

 - Lump charcoal burns fast, so you will find yourself needing to add more after about 40 mins.